-We would like to recognize Speakeasy Teacher Samantha Sanabria who has shown exceptional performance and motivation throughout her years with Speakeasy.
-Samantha continues to show excellent student management skills in and out of the classroom.
-She specializes in Academic English and Creative Writing.
+We would like to recognize Speakeasy Teacher Nadia Msouty who has a passion for teaching and has shown exceptional performance and motivation throughout her years with Speakeasy.

 For teachers and students everywhere...
 This little nine-year-old boy is already learning how to inspire.